kivy/kivy-sdk-packager/README.md

 Kivy SDK Packager
 =================

-This repository contains scripts for Kivy SDK generation on Windows and OS X.
+This repository contains scripts for Kivy SDK generation on Windows, OS X and Linux.